FANATBEBRbl/FANATBEBRbl/README.md

-Hi!
-My name is Nikita!
+# 👋 Hi, I'm Nikita!

+## 👨‍💻 About Me

-I am currently a student at the College of Programming and Cybersecurity of RTU MIREA Beginner developer
+I'm a 19-year-old student from Russia, currently studying at the College of Programming and Cybersecurity at RTU MIREA.
+I'm passionate about programming, cybersecurity, and constantly learning new technologies to solve problems.

-I am currently studying C++
+🎓 Major: Information Systems and Programming

+🖥️ Currently Learning: C++

+💻 Languages & Tools:

+Python (Experienced)

+C++ (Learning)

+Git/GitHub